fthsband/music-department/README.md

 # TO-DO

-- - "Grading" page HIGHEST priority
+- - "Procedure" page HIGHEST priority
 - - Choose images to use, clearly I can’t use all of them
 - - Fix wording on Past Performances
 - - Fade in animation?
 - - Mobile support
-- - Make interest form
+- - Get interest form approved

 # CODE LINE BREAKDOWN